unoplatform/uno.extensions/doc/Overview/Mvux/How-tos/SimpleFeed.md

     ![](../Assets/SimpleFeed-4.jpg)

-1. Close the app again and let's continue by adding a `Refresh` button.
+1. Let's add a `Refresh` button to allow the user to request an update to the data.
 Change the `FeedView` content to the following:

     ```xaml